 (7) Department means the Ohio department of education.

 (1) This paragraph refers to the Ohio state school for the blind and the Ohio state school for the deaf.

-(2) Reimbursement for transportation to and from the school district of residence shall be approved by the department, center of school finance, for eligible children with disabilities placed in the Ohio state school for the blind and the Ohio state school for the deaf.
+(2) Reimbursement for transportation to and from the school district of residence shall be approved by the department for eligible children with disabilities placed in the Ohio state school for the blind and the Ohio state school for the deaf.

 (1) Reimbursement for special education transportation may be approved by the department's office of pupil transportation for children with disabilities attending a special education program approved by the department's office for exceptional children, and/or attending a regular class in a public school.